American Comics Group: Independent publishing

 Almost all stories after 1957 were written by editor Hughes under a variety of pseudonyms.
 Besides the satirical superhero the Fat Fury, other ACG superheroes of the period known as the Silver Age of Comic Books included Magicman (starting in Forbidden Worlds #125), Nemesis in Adventures into the Unknown (starting with #154), and John Force, Magic Agent, in his own title in 1962, then later in Unknown Worlds (#35, 36, 48, 50, 52, 56), with a few stories in Forbidden Worlds (#124, 145) and Adventures into the Unknown (#153, 157).
 ACG's superheroes failed to catch on.
-Sales of Forbidden Worlds and Adventures into the Unknown slumped after superheroes were put into their pages, and Hughes responded by dropping the entire ACG superhero line and returning both series to their original fantasy formula in the Winter of 1967.
+Sales of Forbidden Worlds and Adventures into the Unknown slumped after superheroes were put into their pages, and Hughes responded by dropping the entire ACG superhero line and returning both series to their original fantasy formula in the winter of 1967.

+In the late 1960s, the company was owned by Vanderbilt Tire and Rubber Company, who later bought out rival publisher Tower Comics in 1968.
 By 1968, the company had ended publication, except for its commercial comics division, Custom Comics, established in 1950, which lasted until the early 1980s doing work for a variety of clients such as the A. C. Gilbert toy company, Montgomery Ward, Tupperware, and the United States Air Force.